-Watching the Big Bash on Free to Air
+How to Watch the Big Bash on Free to Air

 It should be noted that Australian free-to-air cricket providers no longer have the exclusive rights to the Big Bash League as they have in the past, with Network Seven only acquiring the broadcast rights to 43 BBL games this season.
 Those who don’t have access to Foxtel, however, won’t be left wanting, with a significant number of matches still available – including Big Bash free to air coverage of the semi-finals and final.
 The telecasts will be available to tune in to from the comfort of your living room, or stream Big Bash cricket live to eligible devices in standard definition through the 7Plus app.